fbremer/consensus/README.md

 # consensus
-collapse multiple aligned sequences using ambiguity bases. no base calling, but supports masking bases.
+Collapses multiple aligned sequences using iupac ambiguity bases.
+No base calling or anything. '-' and 'n' are ignored unless found in every sequence in the alignment.